asyakhl/QSAR_classification/README.md

 <img src="/img/heatmap_svm_parameters.png" width="400">

-### Logistic Lasso, Logistic Ridge, and SVM Variable Importance
+### Variable Importance of Logistic Lasso, Logistic Ridge, and SVM Methods
 V19 was too sparse and was not used with any of the classification methods.
 Feature definitions can be found [here.](https://archive.ics.uci.edu/ml/datasets/QSAR+biodegradation)